MicrosoftDocs/SupportArticles-docs/Outlook/Client/email-management/shareable-links-functionality-in-outlook.md

 ## How Outlook displays shareable links

-Outlook displays shareable links in the following ways:

-### Recognizing links to OneDrive or SharePoint files

 When Outlook detects such a link, it applies a gray background to the link, which makes it stand out to your recipients.
 It shows that the link has special functionality and options.
+The link will be shortened to the name of the file with the file type icon (for example, Word, PowerPoint, or Excel) added and the link permission information displayed.

+### When links to a shareable file will be recognized

 Outlook recognizes links to a shareable file in an email when you: